 A place where my philosophical

 For those of you that don't know me, my passion for philosophy has led me to both study and teach it over the last ten years.
 And here laid bare is my finest academic work to tantalise your existentialist craving.
 As well as a few jokes and taunts, I will be pondering over the meaning of life until your brain finally decides to give in and shut down.
 Is it really worth the trouble (some of you might be asking)?
-Indubitably, yes.
+Undoubtedly, yes.
 We arrive in the universe barred from knowing why.
 Is anyone else frustrated?

 Some of you may think you already have the answer.
-It is one that usually involves either religion, some form of happiness, perhaps a meaningful relationship, a destined hobby, work, survival, children, or a combination.
+It is one that usually involves either religion, some form of happiness, perhaps a meaningful relationship, a hobby, work, survival, children, or a combination.
 All of these most certainly hold some kind of inherent value.
-But the same underlying question always applies - why, why, why, Delilah?
+But the same underlying question always applies - why?

-Therefore to broaden my horizons I thought it would be quite the challenge to study at university, on everything from Plato to Pontius Pilate.
-And now I teach the subject to poor unsuspecting students who think they may uncover great truths about our being.
-It is rather rewarding when it gets to the end of the year and they’re left with a permanent sense of melancholy.
-It was after my first year of teaching it became subliminally clear - these philosophical questions can’t be answered.
+Therefore to broaden my horizons I thought it would be quite the challenge to study philosophy at university, and now I teach the subject to poor unsuspecting students who think they may uncover great truths about our being.
+It is rather rewarding when it gets to the end of the year and they’re left with a sense of melancholy.
+It was after my first year of teaching it became subliminally clear - philosophical questions can’t be answered.
 That’s the point.
 It's a subject that contemplates what we don’t know, rather than what we do.